Margins of discrete Bayesian networks: Directed Graphical Models

 Graphs are best understood visually: an example of a DAG with five vertices and five edges is given in Figure \ref{fig:dag}.

-We will require a very slight generalization of a DAG which introduces a second type of node.
+We will require the following generalization of a DAG that allows for two separate types of vertex.

-\begin{dfn} A \emph{conditional DAG} $\G(V, W, \mathcal{E})$ is a DAG with vertices $V \dot\cup W$ and edge set $\mathcal{E}$, with the restriction that no vertex in $W$ may have any parents.
+\begin{dfn} A \emph{conditional DAG} $\G(V, W, \mathcal{E})$ is a DAG with vertices $V \dot\cup W$\footnote{Here and throughout $\dot\cup$ denotes a disjoint union of sets.} and edge set $\mathcal{E}$, with the restriction that no vertex in $W$ may have any parents.
 The vertices in $V$ are the \emph{random vertices}, and $W$ the \emph{fixed vertices}; these two sets are disjoint. \end{dfn}

 If $W = \emptyset$, this reduces to the ordinary definition of a DAG.
 We denote fixed vertices with square nodes, and random ones with round nodes: see the example in Figure \ref{fig:dag2}.